pangeacyber/langchain-python-aig-prompt-protection/README.md

 An example app that demonstrates integrating Pangea services into a LangChain app to capture and filter what users are sending to LLMs:

-- Data Guard — Monitor, sanitize and protect data.
+- AI Guard — Monitor, sanitize and protect data.
 - Prompt Guard — Defend your prompts from evil injection.

 ## Prerequisites

 - Python v3.12 or greater.
 - pip v24.2 or [uv][] v0.4.5.
-- A [Pangea account][Pangea signup] with Data Guard and Prompt Guard enabled.
+- A [Pangea account][Pangea signup] with AI Guard and Prompt Guard enabled.
 - An [OpenAI API key][OpenAI API keys].

 ## Setup